bioinf-fi/workshops/09_methylartist.md

 Methylartist will now plot all methylated Cs, separately for each haplotype.
 Compare the two generated plots visually.
 Do the results match your expectations?

+Congratulations!
+You have now completed all the workshop materials! 🎉